joomla/joomla-websites/documentation/guide-for-adding-banner-ads.md

 ![Eample banner](http://placehold.it/300x250)

 ### 270 x 225 (Custom size)
-The width of the right hand column the current standard Joomla template is only 270px wide so fitting the above banner into breaks layout.
+The width of the right hand column in many of our sites is only 270px wide so fitting the above banner into it breaks layout.
 To overcome this, we have developed a little code snippit that will scale the above medium rectangle down a little.

 #### Scaling CSS code
 ```html